-Josephine P. Briggs, M.D., an accomplished researcher and physician, is Director of the National Center for Complementary and Integrative Health (NCCIH) at the National Institutes of Health (NIH), the leading Federal agency for research on integrative and complementary health practices.
+David Shurtleff, Ph.D., is Acting Director of the National Center for Complementary and Integrative Health (NCCIH) at the National Institutes of Health (NIH), the leading Federal agency for research on integrative and complementary health practices.
 Prior to his current position, he served as Deputy Director of NCCIH from 2013 to 2017.

 |Name||In Office from||To|